-We all have women in our lives who we love and cherish: our mothers, our daughters, our sisters, our friends.
+We love and cherish the women in our lives: our mothers, our daughters, our sisters, our friends.
 Every woman in the world is at risk of developing ovarian cancer, the most serious gynecologic cancer.
-World Ovarian Cancer Day provides an opportunity each year to raise the profile of this disease which takes the lives of 140,000 per year internationally.
+World Ovarian Cancer Day provides an opportunity each year to raise awareness of this disease which takes the lives of 140,000 women per year internationally.
 Join us in this global movement to ensure all the women we love know about ovarian cancer.

 Ovarian cancer has the lowest survival rate of all gynecologic cancers, and is characterized around the world by a lack of awareness of symptoms and late stage diagnosis.

 May 8th, 2013, was the first World Ovarian Cancer Day.
 On this day, ovarian cancer organizations from around the world united to educate their communities about ovarian cancer and its symptoms.
 For women living with the disease, and their families and friends, World Ovarian Cancer Day has built, and will continue to build a sense of solidarity in the fight against the disease.
 2017 marks the 5th World Ovarian Cancer Day!

 In 2009, representatives from patient organizations working in ovarian cancer around the globe came together for the first time in a two day workshop, to discuss the common issues they faced in their work.

 Unlike more common cancers, there are significant challenges as the disease has been largely overlooked and underfunded to this point.
 Symptoms which are similar to those of less serious illnesses, the absence of an early detection test, and the resulting late diagnosis and poor outcomes means there are few survivors of the disease to become advocates.
 This initial meeting encouraged the community to begin thinking about what could be accomplished on a global level to begin changing this.